Jakob-7/Solving-Random-k-SAT-with-Simulated-Annealing/README.md

-# Solving Random 3-SAT with Simulated Annealing
+# Solving Random k-SAT with Simulated Annealing

 This repository contains a computer programming project focused on solving **random k-SAT instances** using **Simulated Annealing**, and on empirically studying the **algorithmic phase transition** of the 3-SAT problem.